 In terms of what antenna is best for you, it really depends on your vehicle.

 Picking a mounting location is very vehicle specific.
 Some work great with rear mounts, others work best with side mounts.
-It depends on the vehicle you want to install your CB to.
+It depends on the vehicle you want to install your CB in.

-You can learn more about picking the right CB equipment in our next video here.
+You can learn more about How to Choose the Right CB Equipment in our next video.

 What Works Together in an Install